harvest-finance/harvest-strategy/contracts/strategies/nexus/README.md

 ### What is this vault?

-This vault allows participants to deposit ETH only and produces higher APY than received in the Sushi ETH/USDC vault.
+This vault allows participants to deposit ETH only and produces higher APY than received in the Sushi LP ETH/USDC vault.

 - The regular ETH/USDC Sushi vault accepts deposits in Sushi ETH/USDC LP which means participants provide equal value of both USDC and ETH.